-As my first “What’s New” post, here is something not new at all: an excerpt from a 2012 interview I did with Kristian Goddard.
-It feels like a lifetime ago and also I still resonate so strongly with the way I felt then about the beauty and importance of public art, and my own role within its large, diverse landscape.
+As my first post, here is something not new at all: an excerpt from a 2012 interview I did with Kristian Goddard.
+It feels like a lifetime ago, and I still resonate so strongly with the way I felt then about the beauty and importance of public art, and my own role within its large, diverse landscape.

 Do you have any art school training and, if so, would you recommend it to others?

 I went to an arts conservatory for my last two years of high school, at the University of North Carolina School of the Arts, and it was a turning point for me.
 It's not so much about the technique I learned as it is about how I trained my eye.
 I didn't learn how to draw, I learned how to see.
 My teachers were great mentors, they took pride in ridding us of any illusions we had and getting us to actually pay attention, to really observe what was there.
 I was also spending every day with other artists, musicians, dancers, and actors, and I learned how much I love collaboration and how important it is for me to be surrounded by creative, dedicated people.
 I know art school isn't for everyone, but I learned so much.

 How did you first get into working on public projects?

 I remember even when I was first making art in high school that I struggled a lot with the idea that it was something primarily to be bought and sold.
 And as time went on I felt less and less satisfied making work that I knew would only be seen by people who went to galleries or could afford to buy art — I wanted it to interact with the big wide world, with the complexity and the mess.